x-c-li/scheduler/README.md

 We combine a concise API with a WebSocket server to build a realtime experience.

+## Functionalities
+* Development focuses on a single page application (SPA) called Interview Scheduler, built using React.
+* Data is persisted by the API server using a PostgreSQL database.
+* The client application communicates with an API server over HTTP, using the JSON format.
+* Jest tests are used through the development of the project.

 ## Dependencies
 * axios
 * @testing-library/react-hooks